 Pelham Keahey is a Postdoctoral Research Fellow at Harvard Medical School.
 He received his undergraduate training in Physics at Southwestern University in Georgetown, Texas and completed his dissertation research in Applied Physics at Rice University in Houston, Texas.
 His research focuses on utilizing new imaging and molecular diagnostics to improve the early detection of cancer.

 Szu-Yu Lee is a PhD student in the Health Sciences and Technology program at MIT.
 He received his Bachelor and Master degrees from the Department of Electrical Engineering at the National Taiwan University.
-His research focuses on the development of multi-mode fiber endoscopes for clinical research applications.
+His research focuses on optical transmission through optical multi-mode fibers (MMFs) and their potential of being transformed into hair-thin stand-alone imaging probes for endoscopic applications.

 Jacque Namati is CBORT’s Director for Program Development, serving as the primary liaison with MGH and Harvard Medical School, collaborators, external users, and prospective researchers.
 She received her PhD in biomedical engineering from the University of Iowa in 2009 and then joined the Wellman Center as a postdoctoral researcher before transitioning into her role at CBORT.

-Jian Ren is a Research Fellow at Harvard Medical School and Massachusetts General Hospital.
+Jian Ren is a Research Fellow at Harvard Medical School.
 He received his PhD from Caltech and joined the Wellman Center for Photomedicine in 2013.
 Fusing optical, biochemical, and computational approaches, his current research is focused on systematic probing and analysis of large-scale complex biological systems, such as brains.

 Milen Shishkov is a Senior Research Scientist at the Wellman Center for Photomedicine and Harvard Medical School.
 After graduating with his Ph.D. in Physics from Temple University in 1999, he joined the Wellman Center where he is currently developing advanced fiber optical probes and interface devices for imaging applications in preclinical and clinical research projects.